Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Site Content Review

 Not all content is evergreen.
-In 2023, I set aside time to review content regularly.
-Update or delete—quality over quantity.
+In 2024, I set aside time to review content regularly—update or delete—quality over quantity.
 I am still working on that, as it is a never-ending effort.

-Posts that were either no longer applicable have been removed from this site, or I have written something better since they were published.
+Posts that were either no longer applicable have been removed, or I have written something better since they were published.
 Content that, over time, may not be as valuable as it once was.
 Content that is duplicative or no longer accurate.
 Bub-bye.

-Each week, when I work on posts on all my blogs, I also schedule a little extra time to try and review a few other posts on each.
-Rewrite or purge.
-Rinse and repeat.
+Each week, when I work on my various sites, I schedule a little extra time to review a few other posts.
+I rewrite or purge, rinse, and repeat.

-Having numerous websites is a real challenge to do well.
-I manage four personal websites, with one more in the works.
-I have a strict calendar for my activities and get stuff done.
+Managing numerous websites is a real challenge.
+I manage four of my own websites, with one more in the works (fingers crossed).
+To meet this challenge, I have a strict calendar for my activities and stick to it to get stuff done—good ole’ discipline.

-Most folks can barely do one website and dedicate time and effort.
-There are times I fall short or have to really, really, really push through.
-So just be prepared for that, too.
+Most folks can barely manage one website and dedicate the time and effort to make sure you are doing everything you can to meet your goals.
+Sometimes, I fall short and have to push through, so just be prepared for that, as well.

-Yes, you can get a theme and structure in place, the plugins configured, and put a lot on auto-pilot.
-But great content doesn’t write itself; quality and performance checks must be done regularly.
+You can install a theme, configure the plugins, and put a lot on autopilot.
+But great content doesn’t write itself, and quality and performance checks don’t happen by osmosis.

 With this approach, I have improved my posting consistency.
 I also make a point when I have an epiphany for a post topic; I stop, open WordPress, and create a quick draft with my thoughts and ideas.